aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Python:

 -   Top level functions
+-   Must have a `requirements.txt` file in its parent chain, within a workspace folder.

 Javascript:

 -   exported functions with 3 or fewer parameters
+-   Must have a `package.json` file in its parent chain, within a workspace folder.

 C#:

 -   public functions within public classes that have one parameter or a second parameter of type `ILambdaContext`
+-   Must have a `.csproj` file in its parent chain, within a workspace folder.

+As a whole, we will not support no-dependencies Lambdas.

 ### Comparison to other AWS Toolkits